 On 23 December 2019, the Office of the General Prosecutor of the Supreme Court of Appeals submitted their opinion on the Zaman trial, asking the 16th Criminal Chamber of the Supreme Court of Appeals to overturn Alpay and Ali Bulaç's convictions as they "should have been charged with aiding the FETÖ/PDY terrorist organization without being a member."

-The 16th Criminal Chamber of the Supreme Court of Appeals reviewed the case on 24 September 2020 but the judgment became official two months later, when it was uploaded on UYAP (national judiciary informatics system) in December.
+On 24 September 2020, the 16th Criminal Chamber of the Supreme Court of Appeals overturned the convictions of Alpay, Ali Bulaç and Mümtazer Türköne.
+The judgment became official two months later, when it was uploaded on UYAP (national judiciary informatics system) in December.

 The Chamber held that Alpay, Ali Bulaç and Mümtazer Türköne should be charged with "aiding a terrorist organization without being its member."
 The files of Bulaç, Türköne, Alpay and Mehmet Özdemir were sent to Istanbul 13th High Criminal Court for a retrial.

 The retrial of Şahin Alpay, Ali Bulaç, Mümtazer Türköne and Mehmet Özdemir will get underway on 13 April 2021.